Herbert Morrison (journalist)

-Hailing from Pennsylvania, Morrison joined the WLS radio station around the 1930s.
-When the Hindenburg, a prominent airship, was set to conclude its maiden U.S. trip of 1937 in Lakehurst, he was sent there to report on its planned landing.
-He brought with him experimental recording equipment.
-As the airship neared the landing ground, it burst into flames, and Morrison's report turned deeply emotional.
-He hyperventilated and choked up, crying, "Oh, the humanity" out of grief for the lives lost.
+Native to Pennsylvania, Morrison joined the WLS radio station in 1936.
+When the airship Hindenburg was set to conclude its maiden US trip of 1937 in Lakehurst, New Jersey, he was sent there to report on its planned landing.
+He brought with him new, unusual recording equipment.
+As the airship neared the landing ground, it burst into flames, and Morrison's report turned emotional.
+He hyperventilated and wept, crying, "Oh, the humanity" out of grief for the lives lost, a phrase that has since been assimilated into popular culture.